London Council Large Item Collection

 - Which bulky waste disposal solution is best?

-- Household Waste Recycling Centres in London
+- Household Waste Recycling Centres in the London region

 - Alternatives to using the council